jsfuentes/Code-Cheatsheet/JS/All/Node/README.md

 ## Versions

 - Even numbered releases are LongTerm Support(LTS); they generally receive 30 months of support once they become LTS.
+Given codename
+  - V20 is iron and ends support in April 2026
+  - V18 is hydrogen and ends support in April 2025

 - Odd numbered releases are current releases and are supported for six months.

 # Express(4.16)